 Location, Location, Location

-Before you even start calling in the contractors, one of the most important aspects to consider is where you’d like your property to be located.
+Before you even start calling in contractors like Frontier Log Homes (if you want to build a log home for instance), one of the most important aspects to consider is where you’d like your property to be located.
 Supposing that you haven’t already purchased a piece of land, this decision goes way beyond choosing where your house will be situated; it’ll also be where you live for the next several years, raise your children and can affect the price of your property should you decide to sell further down the line.

 Apart from being aesthetically pleasing, you should also bear other considerations in mind, such as school catchment areas, distance from local amenities, and the site’s security.
 Furthermore, it would help if you also considered the surrounding environment of your chosen location, the climate and if it would be suitable to build upon.
 For instance, if the area is populated with steep hills, you may want to evaluate your design plans and whether they suit the space.